The Insider’s Guide to Exploring Marshall County’s Four Fabulous Downtowns

 Café 336 inside Baker’s on Main, Main Street Marketplace, Harbor View Winery, Downtown Guntersville by John Sharp, Photo by The Soak House & Soapery

 Nearby Albertville is also a haven for shopaholics, as well as foodies.
 Start your shopping excursion at Adis L. Mercantile.
 The curated home store is filled with artisan gifts and handmade items including candles, fragrances, baby goods, and cleaning products.
-Find adorable children’s clothes at The Plaid Giraffe, then grab something for the adults at Sticks and Vines, a new wine and cigar shop.
-Pro tip: Head to the back of the shop for a top-secret speakeasy called the Busted Oak Bourbon Society.
+Find adorable children’s clothes at The Plaid Giraffe, then grab something for the adults at a top-secret speakeasy called the Busted Oak Bourbon Society.
 Foodies should check out Local Joe’s, a favorite for Southern-style barbecue.
 Ribs, pulled pork, chicken, turkey, sausage—they have it all.
 Take your pick and add a few downhome sides (turnip greens, baked beans, housemade chips, two types of slaw) to make it a meal.
 For dessert, head to La Michoacan for a cold sweet treat.
 The traditional Mexican ice cream parlor has all kinds of mouthwatering goodies from specialty sundaes to crepes and fruit popsicles.
 Don’t leave Albertville without getting a picture with local history.
 Albertville is home to Mueller Co. and often called the Fire Hydrant Capitol of the World.
 The 4 millionth fire hydrant ever made is located in downtown.
 Continue your history lesson at the Albertville Museum, where you can learn about the educational, commercial, agricultural, industrial, and social history of the city through a collection and display of artifacts and memorabilia.

 Downtown Albertville, Local Joe’s, Fire Hydrant in Downtown Albertville, Photo by Busted Oak Bourbon Society, Photo by Adis L. Mercantile, La Michoacan Ice Cream